 These are two of the most important values in Chinese Kung Fu.
 We value them highly.
 All members, from the lowest to the highest, are expected to embody the values of loyalty and respect.

 Please find below our code of conduct.
-It give us guidance on living in harmony with each other in the true spirit of Kung Fu and set us goals to aspire to.
+It gives us guidance on living in harmony with each other in the true spirit of Kung Fu and sets us goals to aspire to.

 Code of Conduct